 Overview

-Multistep API tests allow you to chain several HTTP requests at once to proactively monitor and ensure that the sophisticated journeys on your key services are available at anytime, and from anywhere.
-If you want to perform single requests to your services, leverage API tests.
+Multistep API tests allow you to chain several HTTP requests or gRPC requests at once to proactively monitor and ensure that the sophisticated journeys on your key services are available at anytime, and from anywhere.
+If you want to perform single requests to your services, use API tests.

 You can accomplish the following: